AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/head_other_dir_example.png"></center>

 <br>
+As a side note here, don't be distracted a the line wrap in the terminal window (as seen in mine here).
+Commands you are entering will sometimes get pretty long and will automatically wrap to the next line without interfering with what you're doing.

-There are actually two ways to provide the path to where something is: you can give what is known as the "relative path"; or you can give an "absolute path".
+Moving on, there are actually two ways to provide the path to where something is: you can give what is known as the **relative path** or you can give an **absolute path**.

 What we did in the example just above is known as a **relative path** because it takes off from where we entered the command.
 If we were in a location that didn't have the subdirectory "another_directory" in it, then we would have also gotten an error message because the computer again wouldn't be able to find the file we were pointing to.